Docutain/Docutain-SDK-Example-.NET-MAUI/README.md

 For more details visit our website https://sdk.Docutain.com

-Check our our blog article on [.NET MAUI vs Xamarin](https://sdk.docutain.com/Blogartikel/Xamarin-Versus-NET-MAUI)
+Check out our blog article on [.NET MAUI vs Xamarin](https://sdk.docutain.com/Blogartikel/Xamarin-Versus-NET-MAUI)

 ## Documentation of the Docutain SDK